How to get out of debt in 5 steps

 Is it Better to Pay off Debt or Save Money?

-1. How to get out of debt – The Mathematical Approach to Debt Versus Savings
+1. The Mathematical Approach to Debt Versus Savings

 Before you take any decision on paying off a debt you need to evaluate what debt you have and what is the interest rate for those debts you have taken.